svilupp/slide-doctor/README.md

 ![Demo Video](./assets/video.gif)

 > [!NOTE]
-This project has been developed over the weekend at the HackUK (October 2024)
+This project has been developed over the weekend at the Mistral AI London Hackathon (October 2024)

 ---